bWalshPdx/Exercises/CSharp/ArrayLefRotation/README.md

 Get better at the actual keyboard shortcut workflow for writing tests in visual studio 2019

+Read the instructions more closely, I did'nt need to generate my collection.

 ## Things that will make it harder next time: